cbolard/ebay-scraping-arbitrage-tool/README.md

 ## Usage

 1. Open your browser to the address provided by Vite (usually `http://localhost:3000`).
-2. Copy and paste the URL of an Amazon search into the designated field on the webpage.
+2. Search for a product into the designated field on the webpage.
 3. Click the button to generate the CSV file.
 The download should start automatically.

 ## Built With